titilambert/shinken-manual/source/05_thebasics/thebasics-timeperiods.rst

 **Abstract**

-or...“Is This a Good Time?”
+or...“Is This a Good Time?"